membrane-php/membrane-core/docs/basics.md

 * messageSet - this will contain information on why the input has failed

+## Processors

+### Field

+Is a single item of data which filters can act upon and validators can validate.
+The type of data is not restricted so can be a single scalar value, an array or an object.

+loops through Filters and Validators, will stop immediately if it finds an invalid result.
+This allows you to verify that the data is the correct format before moving on to more specific Filters or Validators.

+### Field Set

+A field set is

+### Collection

+Is a keyed array of data items, which can be acted upon as a group or individually by their key

 ## Filters

 Filters ensure that input is the correct format and may attempt